CT 97

-Commissioned in 1932, Route 97 originally followed this alignment, starting in the south:
+On Jan.
+1, 1932, Route 97 was commissioned, following this alignment, starting in the south:

-• Station Road and Morey Road from Hampton Center to today's Route 198 in Chaplin
+- Station Road and Morey Road from Hampton Center to Route 91 (today's Route 198) in Chaplin.

 The "stairstep" section of Route 97 north of US 44 in Pomfret was called Route 201.
 The remainder of today's Route 97 in Pomfret and Hampton was not originally numbered.